When is the business tax deadline 2025?

 How NEXT helps small business owners

 NEXT provides an easy online option for business insurance for more than 1,300 types of small businesses and self-employed professionals.
-(Business insurance can be a tax write-off; consult with a licensed tax professional to see if you qualify.)
+(Business insurance can be a tax write-off; consult a licensed tax professional to determine your eligibility.)

 Answer a few questions, get a quote, purchase coverage and get your certificate of insurance in less than 10 minutes.
 Access your policy 24/7 via web and mobile app.